LeetLLM

 ...(many tail tokens)...0.08 total

 These numbers are fabricated for clarity.
 Logits are shown only for named candidates; omitted tail tokens jointly carry the final probability mass.
-One token (delayed) leads the pack, a few others are plausible, and many individually weak tokens share the tail.
+One token (degraded) leads the pack, a few others are plausible, and many individually weak tokens share the tail.

 Greedy Decoding and Its Trap